• Sign In

 Greener stems, softer spines, and earlier flowering under greenhouse care.

-Copiapoa Gigantea (incl. ssp.
+Copiapoa Gigantea (subsp.
 Haseltoniana)

 One of the most impressive members of the genus, Copiapoa gigantea is renowned for its monumental, barrel-shaped stems.
 Mature plants may reach 6 feet (1.8 meters) in height and 3 feet (90 cm) in diameter, often branching slowly into sprawling clumps.
 The stems range from gray-green to bluish-gray and are coated in a protective layer of white farina.
 A defining trait of this species is its vivid orange cephalium, which develops only on mature plants and produces small, yellow, funnel-shaped flowers after decades of growth.